 Hotel Argo ***

 Renovated in 2013, Hotel Argo is placed in the very heart of Belgrade, overlooking the Beograđanka Palace.
-All rooms are moderately furnished, and come with […]
+All rooms are moderately furnished, and come with a flat-screen cable TV, air conditioning and a minibar.
+Main Train and Bus Stations are within a kilometer radius, while Belgrade Airport Nikola Tesla is 18 km from the property. […]

 Hotel Crystal ****

-Most of the rooms boast unique views of the area of Vracar and St. Sava Temple, one of the largest Orthodox churches in the world. […]
+Most of the rooms boast unique views of the area of Vracar and St. Sava Temple, one of the largest Orthodox churches in the world.
+Crystal Hotel Belgrade possesses 2 elegantly decorated conference rooms and 1 board room, equipped to meet modern corporate standards.
+Features Check In: From 14:00 / Check Out: Until 12:00 Parking: Yes (15 EUR per […]